 Lastly, alcohol will increase the person’s risk of developing cancer.
 According to the National Cancer Institute, there is a strong scientific consensus that drinking too much alcohol can lead to developing several types of cancer.
 Basically, the more alcohol a person consumes, the greater the risk of developing head, neck, esophageal, liver, breast, and colorectal cancer.
-Choosing to attend an alcohol detox Florida program will help minimize, if not remove, all of the associated risks.
+Choosing to attend an alcohol rehab Lantana will help minimize, if not remove, all of the associated risks.

 Not everyone forms an alcohol use disorder or alcohol addiction in the same manner.
 There are certain risk factors that may increase the chance of developing the condition, such as:

 - Having a close relative with the alcohol use disorder

 - Heavy drinking over a long period of time

 - Pre-existing mental conditions such as depression, anxiety, or schizophrenia